Horizon Scanner

 The hope from the ICO, following feedback already undertaken, is that its compliance processes will be simplified.
 You can read more about this here.

-In late 2024, the government consulted on changes to the data protection regime for its fees, as part of its want to increase fees payable by data controllers to the ICO.
+In late 2024, the government consulted on changes to the data protection regime for its fees, as part of its intention to increase fees payable by data controllers to the ICO.

 The government published its response in early 2025 and has decided to take forward legislation to increase fees for controllers across all tiers by approximately 30% (this is circa 8% less than they had indicated before the consultation).
 Tier 1 fees will now be £52, Tier 2 fees will be £78 and Tier 3 fees will be £3,763.